Part-time farmer

 production is more often a secondary or tertiary enterprise on a

-Sheep production is a popular enterprise for many part-time farmers.
+It is a popular enterprise for many part-time and lifestyle farmers.
+Sheep production is a good activity for youth and retirees.

 There can be numerous tax advantages to raising sheep or engaging